-With over 9 years of design experience, Jan is an expert at creating digital products, building complex web applications and dashboards, and creating visual design systems — all while traveling the world.
+With over 9 years of design experience, Jan is an expert at creating digital products, building complex web applications, dashboards, and visual design systems.
 He also runs an online business where he sells beautiful UI kits for web apps and dashboards.

 After stumbling across the Webflow affiliate program, Jan used his creativity to integrate the program into his existing workflow.
 Below, we'll share the keys to Jan's growth as a Webflow affiliate, earning him an easy additional revenue stream and powerful network.

 Prior to joining the affiliate program, Jan was an avid user of Webflow — a crucial component to becoming a successful affiliate.
 His Webflow journey began when he discovered that, with Webflow, he’d no longer need to rely on a developer to see his designs brought to life — or even updated.